smcclatchy/exp-design/_episodes/05-anova.md

 ~~~
 {: .output}

+The data are from a repeated measures design, in which the same subject is measured over time.
+Although this data represents a repeated measures experiment, it can also be analyzed as ANOVA (Analysis of Variance) by evaluating only a single time point’s body weight measurement.
+Due to the additional complexity of a repeated measures experiment over a standard ANOVA, the following statistical analysis example will focus only on the analysis of body weights at 10 weeks (BW.10).

 ## Statistical Analysis Assumptions (of Linear Regression / ANOVA)
 To ensure that a statistical analysis can accurately evaluate a data set, there are certain criteria (or assumptions) that need to be met.

 For our analysis of body weight at 10 weeks and diet, the following assumptions should be met:

 1. The model is good (i.e. the relationship is linear and not, for example, quadratic or exponential).
 1. The residuals have a normal distribution.
 1. The residuals have equal variance (homoscadastic).